12-Lead ECG Placement: The Ultimate Guide

 • Switch off non-essential electrical devices and equipment within the vicinity if possible.

-• Check for cable loops and avoid running cables adjacent to metallic objects as they can affect the signal.
+• Check for cable loops and avoid running cables adjacent to metallic objects, as they can affect the signal.

 Skin Preparation